 Sam has worked for Andy Swinscoe at The Courtyard Dairy since March 2016, and has seen the business grow and move into its new site at the former falconry centre.
 It is at this new site that we hope to establish our business.
 Alongside his work in the cheeseshop, he has visited over 15 on-farm cheese producers from the Bartlett family at Wootton Organic Dairy in Somerset to Martin Gott at Holker Farm in Cumbria.
 He has also undertaken cheesemaking courses at the School of Artisan Food with Ivan Larcher, at Neal’s Yard Dairy with Jen Kast, and at The Courtyard Dairy with both Andy Swinscoe and David Asher.
 He has a lifelong passion for cheese and an unfettered respect for the traditional, agricultural landscape of the Dales.

 Rachael is new to both the world of cheese and the Yorkshire Dales, hailing from County Durham where she has a background putting in a hard days graft working with horses.
 She is passionate about the sustainability of land management and the welfare of the animals under her purview.
-Since moving to the Dales, she has made invaluable connections with a number of local businesses and farmers, and embarked on the task of raising and training our very own working sheepdogs under the careful guidance of Amos Dewhurst of Winterburn Working Sheepdogs.
-She is also passionate about preserving traditional rare-breed animals in a way which gives them an economic purpose, and sees cheesemaking as the ideal opportunity to do so.
+Since moving to the Dales, she has made invaluable connections with a number of local businesses and farmers, and embarked on the task of raising and training our own working sheepdogs.
+She is also passionate about incorporating traditional native-breed animals into our system.